potamides/DeTikZify/detikzify/webui/README.md

 Alternatively, experimenting with line thickness and/or colors in the integrated editor might also help.

-**Input Postprocessing** Furthermore, please note that all input images are cropped to the smallest square around their content and then resized to the resolution DeTi*k*Zify expects.
+**Input Postprocessing** Please note that all input images are cropped to the smallest square around their content and then resized to the resolution DeTi*k*Zify expects.
 If you leave large margins this means that DeTi*k*Zify might perceive your input differently from how you intended (e.g., by drawing thicker axes).
 As a rule of thumb, always try to fill as much of the canvas as possible.

-**Input Complexity** If you provide very complex sketches (or figures) and are not satisfied with the results, you can also try segmenting your input and letting DeTi*k*Zify synthesize the individual pieces independently.
-This has the advantage that the results will probably be better, and the disadvantage that you will have to assemble the pieces yourself.
+**Input Complexity** If you provide very complex sketches (or figures) and are not satisfied with the results, you can also try segmenting (or simplifying) your input and letting DeTi*k*Zify synthesize the individual pieces independently.
+This has the advantage that the results will probably be better, and the disadvantage that you will have to modify and assemble the pieces yourself.

 **Source Code Artifacts** Due to the way we preprocess our [arXiv.org](https://arxiv.org) data, the preambles of the extracted Ti*k*Z